Niekon01/niekon01.github.io/README.md

 # Portfolio website.
-This is a simple portfolio website.
+This is my portfolio website.